 - 1. As the Bank is not having any subsidiary, no disclosure relating any legal entity for regulatory consolidation is made. - 2.
-Break up for DF-11 items is given below as shown in the Bank's financial statements:
+The entire paid up capital of the Bank amounting to Rs.735.28 million is included in CET I. (refer Item I of DF-11) - 3.
+The break up for Reserves & Surplus Rs.51076.81 million as shown in the Bank's financial statements is given hereunder for the purpose of reconciliation for calculation of Regulatory Capital in DF-11.